pflanze/functional-perl/docs/intro.md

 you try to run the same expression again, you get:

     repl> $l->drop(1000)->first
-    Exception: Can't call method "drop" on an undefined value at (eval 147) line 1. repl 1>
+    Exception: 'Can\'t call method "drop" on an undefined value at (eval 147) line 1.
+    '
+    repl 1>

 You can prevent this manually by protecting `$l` using the `Keep` function: